 What are the basis of a good employee experience?

 In modern offices, employee experience can can be said to be built from three elements: technology, work culture and physical space.
 When all of these elements work, they boost well-being, happiness, success and performance.
 The technology side of employee experience includes all the computers, office management systems, digital twins and building automation that are in use.
 Work culture includes, for example, ways of co-operation, leadership styles, and flexibility of the work environment.
 Finally, the aspect of physical space consists on things like a cleanliness, equipment, air quality, temperature and noise levels.
-All of these together are known to add up into the employee experience and Empathic Building is a solution that aims to improve each and every one of them.
+All of these together are known to add up into the employee experience and Empathic Building digital twin is a solution that aims to improve each and every one of them.

 What is Empathic Building?